 A mugshot, or jail intake picture, is a photograph that the police take when you are processed at the jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will be on the photos, and they will be on file.

 Mugshots can be found on the website, or you can view them at the Rensselaer County Jail.
 When you search for mugshots on the website you will need to input the name, and the arrest date, if you know it.

 How To Get Your Mugshot Removed

 Trying to figure out how to have your mugshot taken off of the Rensselaer County Jail site?
 This may not be possible, because the mugshot is a matter of public record.
 You need to file a Petition to Expunge in court.
 Basically, this means that your arrest record will be sealed, and unavailable to the public.
 Depending on your situation, this may be a longshot.